albumentations.augmentations.geometric.flip

 # The original 2x2x3 image is now 2x2x3, with rows and columns swapped

 - The dimensions of the output will be swapped compared to the input.
-For example, an input image of shape (100, 200, 3) will result in an output of shape (200, 100, 3). - This transform is its own inverse.
-Applying it twice will return the original input. - For multi-channel images (like RGB), the channels are preserved in their original order. - Bounding boxes will have their coordinates adjusted to match the new image dimensions. - Keypoints will have their x and y coordinates swapped.
+For example, an input image of shape (100, 200, 3) will result in an output of shape (200, 100, 3). - This transform is self-inverse: applying it twice returns the original image.
+Call `inverse()` to get a new instance that undoes the transpose (identical to applying it again), useful for TTA pipelines. - For multi-channel images (like RGB), the channels are preserved in their original order. - Bounding boxes will have their coordinates adjusted to match the new image dimensions. - Keypoints will have their x and y coordinates swapped.

 VerticalFlipclass